infotechinc/webrtc-file-share/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We originally used a private GitLab repo for versioning, then migrated the repository to be publicly available on GitHub.

 ## Authors